 Most poached fish recipes call for salmon – perhaps because of the high fat content in salmon that withstands poaching while staying moist.
-The oil in coconut milk provides fat and the fish absorbs it and becomes rich and buttery in texture.
+But since the oil in coconut milk provides fat, the fish absorbs it and becomes rich and buttery in texture.
 I used Chilean Sea Bass, but you could choose any mild white fish, such as cod, tilapia, even halibut – they all will be will be very tender and have a beautiful flavor.
 There is something about slow cooking that infuses wonderful flavor into your fish.

 Try poaching fish and even those family members who used to turn up their noses at fish will become fish fans!

 COCONUT MILK POACHED FISH FILLETS